 Upland hill farming is a specialised profession, which takes careful management to ensure a productive, sustainable farm.
 Management techniques have changed slowly over centuries, this low intensity traditional management is particularly valuable for wildlife and the natural environment.
+Our Upland Farming Blog gives an insight into a year on an upland farm.

-A System Adapted to the Uplands
+A system adapted to the uplands

 Upper Nidderdale is a traditional sheep and cattle breeding area, with all farms running a hill sheep flock which are mostly Swaledales, with some Lonk and Dalesbred sheep as well.
 These breeds are locally adapted to the terrain and climate and are a key part to the national sheep farming system producing the lowland Mule sheep which in turn, produces the vast majority of lamb meat consumed in the United Kingdom.